grafana/grafana-operator/documentation/api.md

         <td><b>scheme</b></td>
         <td>string</td>
         <td>
           URIScheme identifies the scheme used for connection to a host for Get actions.
-Deprecated in favour of config.server.protocol.<br/>
+Deprecated in favor of config.server.protocol.<br/>
         </td>
         <td>false</td>
       </tr><tr>